-Both of the water systems were sampled for lead in 2021, and they are all in compliance with the requirements for lead concentrations.
-The results from our lead sampling program in 2021 were below the lead action level of 15 parts-per-billion (ppb) at the 90th percentile value in each of the Portsmouth, Pease Tradeport, and New Castle water systems.
-Of the 31 residential samples collected in the Portsmouth system in 2021, 26 had no detected lead, 4 had less than 5 ppb, and one had higher than 15 ppb.
-That site was in the process of upgrading their plumbing.
-After the plumbing work was completed the site was resampled and there was no lead detected.
-In the New Castle water system, there were 8 of the 12 samples that had no lead detected, 2 samples that had less than 5 ppb measured, and 2 samples that had 5 ppb.
+Both of the water systems were sampled for lead in 2022, and they are all in compliance with the requirements for lead concentrations.
+The results from our lead sampling program in 2022 were below the lead action level of 15 parts-per-billion (ppb) at the 90th percentile value in each of the Portsmouth, and Pease Tradeport water systems.
+Samples were not required from the New Castle system in 2022.
+Of the 30 residential samples collected in the Portsmouth system in 2022, 26 had no detected lead, and 4 had less than 5 ppb.
+In the Pease water system, there were 37 of the 42 samples that had no lead detected, and 5 samples that had less than 5 ppb measured.

 Due to the upgrades of the Pease Water Treatment Facility, at least 40 lead and copper samples were required for compliance during the first 6 months of operation.
 This was double the number of samples typically required for this system.
-The Pease Tradeport system samples resulted in 27 of the 41 samples having no detected lead, 5 had less than 2 ppb, and 9 had between 2 and 15 ppb.
-These results are typical of what have been measured over the past 16 years since our corrosion control program has been in effect.
-This is an annual sampling program, and we will be sampling 40 sites again in the Pease System in the spring of 2022 and 30 sites in the Portsmouth System again in the fall of 2022.
+The Pease Tradeport system samples resulted in 37 of the 42 samples having no detected lead, and 5 samples with less than 5 ppb measured.
+These results are typical of what have been measured over the past 17 years since our corrosion control program has been in effect.
+This is an annual sampling program, and we will be sampling 40 sites again in the Pease System between July 1 and September 30, 2023 and 60 sites in the Portsmouth System twice throughout 2023.